martinberlin/H-cinread-it8951/README.md

 Hardware repository for the Cinread.com HAT for 9.7 inch parallel epaper display sold by Good display.

-The aim of this is to provide:
+The goal of this HAT is to provide:

 - WiFi
 - BLE
+- DS3231 real time clock
+- Fast 40Mhz SPI
 - 3V to 5V step-up
 - 3.7v LiPo battery charger